Zhiyu-Chen/Web-Table-Retrieval-Benchmark/README.md

 # WTR test collection

-Web Table Retrieval (WTR) is a test collection for table retrieval based on a large- scale Web Table Corpora extracted from the Common Crawl.
+Web Table Retrieval (WTR) test collection is a benchmark for table retrieval based on a large-scale Web Table Corpora extracted from the Common Crawl.
 We not only provide relevance judgments of query-table pairs, but also the relevance judgments of query-table context pairs with respect to a query.

 ![AMT example](./figures/task_illu.png)